 A delightful petit four of chocolate and porcini mushroom was hard to appreciate at that stage, but it was certainly interesting.

-At the end of the day, we realised that we had eaten a bit too much and, perhaps, the service should have been more focused on the food than the rest of the experience.
+At the end of the day, we realised that we had eaten a bit too much and that perhaps the service should have been more focused on the food than the rest of the experience.

 Shifting between perfect courses and unnecessary pairings and contaminations, the potential is great, but boundaries need to be defined: this is a restaurant, not a test kitchen.

 Viajante is a very intruiguing restaurant to visit; it shows off the chef’s great care for aesthetics and contemporary food trends.
-The importance given to the overall experience, rather than the actual meal, makes it perfect for gourmands – it’s still, though, a must-try for any diner.
+The importance given to the overall experience, rather than the actual meal, makes it perfect for gourmands – but it’s still a must-try for any diner.